VoidFyre/BadSpaceGame/readme.md

   - The timeline of our development hasn't really been impacted due to these challenges.
 Thankfully, they've been rather easy to solve and work around.
 - **Will your final game design need to change?**
   - Our final game design probably wont need to be changed or altered.
 The state of the game has remained relatively the same.
 The only change that I can see that needs to be made is that we've opted to go for a 'free roam' type strategy as opposed to a stationary one.
 Although this decision is subject to change.
+ ---

+  ## Game Documentation : ==Milestone 2==
+- **Changes to your game and development design** :
+  - For this milestone, we have implemented the GUI for the game, as well as some new assets to better fit the aesthetic of the game.
+  - We’ve also opted to go for an endless shooter as opposed to a level system.
+The player will now encounter ‘waves’ of enemies rather than pre-specified enemies.
+These enemies will get progressively harder.

+- **How has your game evolved since you started working on it?**
+  - Since our original concept, and our current changes, it hasn't evolved too much.
+Especially since we re-decided to go for an endless shooter.
+Our hope is that we will still be able to implement some sort of modular system for the ship to allow for an easier time fighting harder enemies.

+- **An updated version of your project timeline**
+  - Task 1 : GUI Implementation
+    - Mohit : 80%
+      - Created the base code for adding a start menu and pause menu  to the game
+      - Also implemented a moving background.
+    - Damyon : 20%
+      - Created a simple design using Figma for an implementation of the different menus.
+  - Task 2 : Assets
+    - Noah : 80%
+      - Finished some assets to be used in the game including the inventory system and a few of the extra elements that will be implemented into the game as far as character design.
+        - Multiple Tiers of Ship
+        - Multiple Tiers of Bullets
+        - Multiple Tiers of Thrusters
+        - Multiple Tiers of Weapons
+        - Multiple Tiers of Enemies
+    - Damyon : 20%
+      - Worked closely with Noah to help design and provide creative insight on the design of certain aspects of the assets.
+        - Color’s for rarities, small design changes
+  - Milestone 1 (March 30th)
+    - Tasks :
+      - Finalize game concepts and mechanics
+      - Create level designs for the first three stages
+      - Develop player movement and shooting mechanics
+      - Create basic enemy AI, eg. movement and shooting
+      - Develop a UI
+    - Updated Game Design Document :
+      - Include finalized game concept and mechanics
+      - Include level designs for the first three levels
+      - Describe player movement and shooting mechanics
+      - Describe basic enemy AI movement and shooting
+  - Milestone 2 (April 12)
+    - Tasks:
+      - GUI Implimentation
+      - Finish Assets
+      - Conduct playtesting and make necessary adjustments
+      - Begin large scale bug testing
+      - Begin finalization
+    - Updated Game Document :
+      - Include all completed level designs
+      - Describe power-ups and upgrades
+      - Include sound effects and music implementation details
+      - Include main menu and pause menu screen design
+      - Describe playtesting results and adjustments made based on feedback
+      - Begin finalizing game document
+  - Final Game Submission
+    - Tasks :
+      - Finish the power up system
+      - Finish bug testing
+      - Polish the game
+    - Updated Game Document :
+      - Include all updated and finalized game details
+      - Describe final game development and submission.

+- **What tasks have been postponed or moved up?**
+  - As of now, the remaining tasks that need to be implemented are mainly polishing and implementing the modular system.
+Both of which shouldn’t be too difficult to put into the game to make it complete.
+If we have time, we would like to implement some sort of Boss battle system to add an extra layer of challenge to the game.
+This will likely be a single boss that shows up after the player completes 5/10 waves.
+  - We hope to allow the boss to have a higher chance of dropping a more powerful upgrade for the player ship.
+- **Any technical challenges you and your team have encountered**
+  - We’ve had an issue with pausing the game where the player character and enemies are still able to shoot and move after the player dies.
+  - This likely also happens when the game is paused.
+- **How will these challenges impact your development timeline?**
+  - It shouldn’t have an impact on our development timeline, as these challenges should be simple to overcome within the future.
+- **Will your final game design need to change?**
+  - The final game design won't need to change.